MDaemon Server v16.5 Release Notes

 "pka1 keys in dns" and you will find it.

-same email address are on the key-ring.
-In past versions MDPGP would
+keys for the same email address are on the key-ring.
+In past versions MDPGP

-simply use the first one that it found.
-You can now right-click on any key and
+would simply use the first one that it found.
+You can now right-click on any key

 whenever there are more than one to choose from.
 When there is only one key for

-as preferred (but you can still select it as preferred if you want).
-When
+preferred (but you can still select it as preferred if you want).
+When multiple

-multiple keys for the same address are present and none are selected as
+keys for the same address are present and none are selected as preferred then the

-disabled keys are tracked.
-Previous versions tracked disabled keys by placing
+keys are tracked.
+Previous versions tracked disabled keys by placing their key-ids

-their key-ids into the plugins.dat file.
-This version migrates those settings
+into the plugins.dat file.
+This version migrates those settings out of plugins.dat

-out of plugins.dat and into a new file called oldkeys.txt.
-Deleted keys are now tracked
+and into a new file called oldkeys.txt.
+Deleted keys are now tracked there.

 XMPP INSTANT MESSAGING SERVER (MDaemon PRO only)